 Instructions for Payments will be sent to you by email upon placement and available in your Family Registration page.
 All payments will be due in full upon acceptance of an offered placement.

 All registrations (paid or not) are tentative pending program approval by the Ministry of Education, HWDSB, and other authorities due to COVID-19 policies.

 You can either email us the change (make sure to mention the child’s name and program) at firstname.lastname@example.org OR you can use the Change Request link found under each Registration in your Family Registration page.
 Please be aware that restrictions, additional fees and refund policy may apply.

-- Should a Program Week be cancelled in advance due to a requirement by the Minister of Education or the Hamilton-Wentworth School Board, then we will refund your paid fee for that week in full.
+- Should a Full Program Week be cancelled in advance due to a requirement by the Minister of Education, the Hamilton-Wentworth School Board or Hamilton Public Health, then we will refund your paid fee for that week in full.

-- Credits or refunds are not given for late cancellations, late arrival, early departure, illness, absences, dismissal, or program / facility closures due to emergency, weather.
+- Credits or refunds are not given for late cancellations, late arrival, early departure, illness, absences, dismissal, or program / facility closures due to emergency, weather, except as noted.

 - Credits or refunds are not given for absence due to any personal occurrence of communicable illnesses or parasites (cold, flu, chicken pox, mumps, lice, etc.), elective or scheduled medical/dental reasons, except as noted.

-- Cancellations due to COVID-19 personal quarantine, serious and unexpected emergency medical reason (requiring hospitalization or affecting ambulatory mobility and ability to participate) for all programs are subject to the Executive Director’s approval and receipt of an original and verifiable doctor’s letter.
+- Cancellations due to serious and unexpected emergency medical reason (requiring hospitalization or affecting ambulatory mobility and ability to participate) for all programs are subject to the Executive Director’s approval and receipt of an original and verifiable doctor’s letter, except as noted.